 The positive message is that early help for the child or young person and their family can make a real difference.
 Evidence suggests that the earlier children can get help, the more change there is of preventing them moving on to more serious behaviour.
 It is important to be alert to the early warning signs that something is going wrong.

 If you are in this situation, remember that you are not alone.
 Many other parents have been through similar experiences, and, as a result, the child and family found the help they needed are were able to rebuild their lives.
 The first step is to decide that it would be helpful to talk it over with someone else.
 The Stop It Now! helpline is available for this support on 0808 1000 900.

 Do you know a child or adolescent who:

-- Takes younger children to 'secret' places or hideaways or plays 'special' games with them (e.g. doctor and patient, removing clothing etc) especially games unusual to their age?
+- takes younger children to 'secret' places or hideaways or plays 'special' games with them, for example, doctor and patient, removing clothing, especially games unusual to their age?

-- Views child pornography on the internet or elsewhere?
+- views sexual images of under 18s on the internet or elsewhere?